Unreported employment: United States

 According to a New York Times report in February 2013, the Obama administration had demonstrated a new strategy to curb the employment of undocumented immigrants by focusing on companies that hire them in the first place.
 By concentrating on the businesses employing the large numbers of unauthorized workers, the number of undocumented immigrants working in the US would drop dramatically.
 The US government would be doing so in a less confrontational manner than in recent years.

-American Apparel incident

 In 2009, an U.S. Immigration and Customs Enforcement audit of American Apparel's employment records uncovered discrepancies in the documentation of about 25% of the company's workers, implying mainly that they were undocumented immigrants.
-American Apparel terminated the employment of about 1,500 employees that September as a result.
-ICE did not accuse American Apparrel of knowingly employing workers without employment authorization, however, and American Apparel received no fines.
+American Apparel fired about 1,500 employees that September as a result.
+ICE did not accuse American Apparel of knowingly employing workers without employment authorization, however, and American Apparel received no fines.